 Muslim travellers by default are very delicate and concern when dealing with an in-flight Halal meal for a long-haul sector.
 In this context, the Middle East carriers are known by many as the forefront in offering a Halal concept for all meals onboard departing from all major airports in the world.
 Centre for Aviation (CAPA) continuously reported the Middle East continues to defy global trends, witnessing growth in demand and expansion of capacity at rates not seen in any other global market.
 Airlines in this region will continue to outstrip global expansion in passengers, cashing in on regional and global economic growth, improving international passenger traffic flows and increasing aircraft production.

 6. The Growth of Halal Eco-System

 The eco-system is integrated into various clusters and industries.
-It is the catalyst to create a sustainable supply-chains that restore the integrity of Halal, from Halal certification, Hubs and Halal Parks, Standard development, Online B2B, Training, Industry Zones and many others.
+It is the catalyst to create sustainable supply-chains that restore the integrity of Halal, from Halal certification, Hubs and Halal Parks, Standard development, Online B2B, Training, Industry Zones and many others.